pramit091104/FoodFun-Website/README.md

 Vanilla JavaScript for interactive elements
 SVG icons for crisp, scalable graphics
 Google Fonts integration

+## Future Advancements

+- Integrate **Tailwind CSS** for utility-first styling.
+- Enhance the user interface for a better user experience.
+- Add more interactive features and UI improvements

 This project demonstrates front-end web development skills with a focus on creating an engaging, functional restaurant website that enhances the dining experience both online and offline.